Beckman Scholars Program at Vanderbilt University

 2025-2026 VU Beckman Scholar: William Kim

-William is a senior at Vanderbilt University majoring in Chemistry.
+William received his BA at Vanderbilt University majoring in Chemistry.
 He grew up in Portland, Oregon and joined the D.E.
 Kim Research Group in the spring of 2024 to study synthetic organic chemistry.
 Within this realm, William’s research is focused on the synthesis of complex natural products of high biological relevance.
 Work towards this end enables the easier access of important chemicals while also increasing the knowledge of chemical reactivity important for many fields.
 Outside of the lab, William volunteers at Vanderbilt Medicine’s Shade Tree Clinic and enjoys reading and long-distance running.

 2025-2026 VU Beckman Scholar: Galen Wei

-Galen Wei is a rising senior double majoring in computer science and chemistry.
+Galen Wei recently graduated with a double major in computer science and chemistry.
 He is from Gallatin, TN, although he spent his earliest years in Edmonton, Alberta.
 He joined the Yang lab in the fall of 2023 to pursue research in the intersection of chemistry and computation.
 His proposed research will cover the prediction of enzyme kinetic constants from amino acid sequences and SMILES strings using deep learning, with the goal of identifying enzymatic reactions with enhanced reactivity or selectivity.
 His additional research interests include document understanding, pure mathematics, and geometric deep learning.
 Outside of school, Galen enjoys solving crossword puzzles, playing the piano, and climbing.